Code-Institute-Submissions/hangman-game-2/README.md

 # Deployment

 This project was deployed using Code Institute's mock terminal for Heroku.
+Please follow the below steps.

-1. Fork or clone this repository
+## Deployment steps

-2. Git add and git commit the changes made
+1. Git add and git commit the changes made

-3. Log into [Heroku](https://id.heroku.com/login) or create a new account and log in
+2. Log into [Heroku](https://id.heroku.com/login) or create a new account and log in

-4. top right-hand corner click "New" and choose the option Create new app, if you are a new user, the "Create new app" button will appear in the middle of the screen
+3. top right-hand corner click "New" and choose the option Create new app, if you are a new user, the "Create new app" button will appear in the middle of the screen

-5. Write app name - it has to be unique, it cannot be the same as this app
+4. Write app name - it has to be unique, it cannot be the same as this app

-6. Choose Region - I am in Europe
+5. Choose Region - I am in Europe

-7. Click "Create App" The page of your project opens.
+6. Click "Create App" The page of your project opens.

-8. Choose "settings" from the menu on the top of the page
+7. Choose "settings" from the menu on the top of the page

-9. Go to section "Config Vars" and click button "Reveal Config Vars"
+8. Go to section "Config Vars" and click button "Reveal Config Vars"

 ![config vars](controllers/assets/images/config-vars.png)

-10. In the field for "KEY" enter "PORT"-  capital letters and value"8000"
+9. In the field for "KEY" enter "PORT"-  capital letters and value"8000"

-11. Go to section "Build packs" and click "Add build pack"
+10. Go to section "Build packs" and click "Add build pack"

    * in this new window - click Python and "Save changes" [`heroku/Python`]
    * click "Add build pack" again